mdmahmudul413/Vue.Js-Practice-Files/readme.md

             <input v-model="num" type="number">

-            Note: We don't need attribute binding and event binding when we use v-model.
+            Note: We don't need attribute binding and event binding both when we use v-model.

         App.js,